 1. Minority Stigma

-LGBTQ people are forced to live their lives with one eye on the people around them to avoid areas or settings where they are likely to experience verbal, emotional or even physical harm.
-The issue is even worse when the prejudice is found in places that can’t be avoided, such as school or work.
+LGBTQ people are forced to live their lives with one eye on the people around them to avoid areas or settings where they are likely to experience verbal, emotional, or physical harm.
+The issue is even worse when prejudice is found in places that can’t be avoided, such as school or work.
 This creates a constant atmosphere of stress and anxiety, so many try to self-medicate with drugs or alcohol.

 2. Employment and Housing Discrimination

 Discrimination at work is a constant threat to the livelihood of LGBTQ individuals.
-Job insecurity results in many community members being unable to receive a reliable income, and also reduces the likelihood of having health insurance provided by an employer.
-This issue also affects partners, spouses and children who are financially dependent on LGBTQ people, creating a ripple effect on their well-being.
+Job insecurity results in many community members being unable to receive a reliable income and also reduces the likelihood of having health insurance provided by an employer.
+This issue also affects partners, spouses, and children who are financially dependent on LGBTQ people, creating a ripple effect on their well-being.